shreyash-Pandey-Katni/shreyash-Pandey-Katni/README.md

 ### About Me:

 - 🔭 I’m currently working on Nodejs, Python, JavaScript
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native and GraphQL
 - 👨🏻‍💻 Most of my projects are available on Github
 - 💬 Ask me about anything.
 I am happy to help
 - 📫 How to reach me: shreyash.pandey.katni@gmail.com